Otitis ear inflammation. Otitis - all about symptoms, signs, complications and treatment with traditional and folk remedies. Home remedies

 • discharge from the external ear canal.

 Usually, with otitis media, nasal congestion and inflammation of the nasopharynx are observed.
-This is due to the peculiarity of the structure of ENT organs, the work of which is closely interrelated.
-Otitis media can be due to inflammation maxillary sinuses or rhinopharyngitis, but if it acts as an independent disease, it necessarily entails general deterioration well-being and the spread of the pathological process to nearby organs.
+This is due to the structural features of the ENT organs, the work of which is closely interconnected.
+Otitis may be a consequence of inflammation maxillary sinuses or nasopharyngitis, but if it acts as an independent disease, it necessarily entails general deterioration well-being and the spread of the pathological process to nearby organs.

 Types and stages of otitis media

-There are two forms of otitis media - acute and chronic.
-Against the background of the inflammatory process, an accumulation of exudate occurs.
-By the type of this liquid, otitis media subdivided into purulent and catarrhal.
+There are two forms of otitis media – acute and chronic.
+Against the background of the inflammatory process, exudate accumulates.
+According to the type of this liquid, otitis media divided into purulent and catarrhal.

-In the overwhelming majority of cases, cocci (staphylococcus, pneumococcus) and other opportunistic microorganisms become the cause of ear inflammation.
-Their activation is due to a decrease in immune defense, or proceeds against the background of severe inflammatory processes of the nasopharynx.
-The reasons for the development of the disease with acute and chronic course are the same, only the severity of the symptoms differs.
+In the vast majority of cases, the cause of ear inflammation is cocci (staphylococcus, pneumococcus) and other opportunistic microorganisms.
+Their activation is due to a decrease immune defense, or occurs against the background of severe inflammatory processes in the nasopharynx.
+Causes of development of the disease with acute and chronic course are the same, only the severity of the symptoms differs.

 Acute otitis media

-Acute inflammation of the middle ear is characterized by a rapid rise in body temperature and pain.
+Acute inflammation of the middle ear is characterized by a rapid increase in body temperature and pain.
 The main signs of the disease are severe pain and high body temperature.
-The surrounding tissues can be involved in the pathological process, which leads to the spread pain syndrome all over the affected part of the head.
+The pathological process may involve surrounding tissues, which leads to the spread pain syndrome over the entire affected part of the head.

-A characteristic feature of acute inflammation is a sharp excruciating pain, the so-called "lumbago".
+A characteristic feature of acute inflammation is sharp, excruciating pain, the so-called “lumbago”.
 After some time, the inflammatory process resolves, the pain subsides, and purulent fluid begins to ooze from the ear canal.

 • Stage 1: acute eustachitis;